travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 Your certificate has been generated and is now saved on the machine.
 Please head over to `https://travis.example.com:8800/console/settings`.

-There, in the `TLS Key & Cert` section, select `Server path` and fill in the following:
+There, in the ***TLS Key & Cert*** section, select ***Server path*** and fill in the following:

 - SSL Private Key Filename: `/etc/letsencrypt/live/travis.example.com/privkey.pem`
 - SSL Certificate Filename: `/etc/letsencrypt/live/travis.example.com/fullchain.pem`

-After that, scroll down and click "Save".
+After that, **scroll down and click "Save"**.
 After your changes have been saved, you can restart Travis CI Enterprise via:

 ```
 $ replicatedctl app start
 ```

-Let's Encrypt certificates are short-lived, this means they expire after 90 days.
-This means that you'll have to renew them on a regular basis.
+Let's Encrypt certificates are short-lived, this means ***they expire after 90 days.*** This means that you'll have to renew them on a regular basis.
 Thankfully this can be done with `certbot` as well.
 Run the following commands in order to renew your certificate.

-**Note: This will also cause downtime**
+**Note: Be aware that this process will also require a downtime.**

 ```
 $ replicatedctl app stop